CapyRobot/blog/source/_posts/pnet_example.md

 ### Conditional Transitions

 The logic for checking if the AMR is charged is a special case where the action result decides which transition will be triggered.
 On success (charged), the robot goes directly to the `available AMRs` place; on failure, the robot must be charged first.
 Of course, this logic could be implemented in a thousand different ways.
-My solution to keep the controller design generic is to add one extra configuration parameter to the transition input arc specifying the acceptable action results for that arc.
+One is to keep the controller design generic is to add one extra configuration parameter to the transition input arc specifying the acceptable action results for that arc.
+A transition is then only enabled for tokens associated to the specified results.
 The example can then be implemented as shown on the left side of the figure below.

----

-NOTE
+> **Note**

-Error handling, to be discussed in a future post, is not included in this example.
-However, this section describes a possible solution for catching and dealing with errors and failures.
+> Error handling, to be discussed in a future post, is not included in this example.
+However, this section describes a possible solution for catching and dealing with certain errors and failures.
 See the right side of the figure.

----

 ![](/images/posts/pnet_example/result_filter.svg "Conditional transitions.
 Charging example on the left, possible error handling on the right.")

 ## Final Remarks

-The main points this example aims to convey are:
+The example shows how to model a real-world system using a Petri Net, and a few important points for creating a behavior controller from the model.
+The main points this post aims to convey are:

 * Petri Nets are powerful tools for modeling distributed and large systems with many actors operating at the same time.
-Depending on the scale of the warehouse, hundreds of robots could have been controlled by this single model at a high-level.
+Depending on the scale of the warehouse, hundreds of robots could have been controlled at a high-level by this single model.

 * When done properly, the resulting model is modular and scalable.
 Adding more robots is trivial, a single token.
 The two types of tasks modeled share resources, but are completely independent.
 Changing one should not affect the other.
 Also, adding a new type of task or process in parallel should be as simple as adding a new branch to the model.